JetBrains/kotlin-web-demo/README.md

 If you are installing tomcat manually, you need to download [ConnectorJ](http://dev.mysql.com/downloads/connector/j/) lib and copy jar file to tomcat libraries.

-You need MySql database to launch Try Kotlin, schema can be found at kotlin.web.demo.server/resources/db_schema.sql
+You need MySql database to launch Try Kotlin, schema can be found [here](https://github.com/JetBrains/kotlin-web-demo/blob/new-design-beta/kotlin.web.demo.server/resources/db_schema.sql)

 ##Building
 Try Kotlin is IDEA project.